 In her continuous quest to present her clientele with one-of-a-kind collections while being sustainable, designer Alexandra Mor launched her exotic Tagua Seeds collection last year.
 Her recent travels to Bali introduced her to this interesting type of seed and to the traditional Balinese workmanship.

 A naturally fast-growing material nearly identical to the elephant ivory, the Tagua seed is a good alternative luxury material.
-Mor’s Tagua Seeds fine jewellery collection represents a more meaningful, spiritually connected, and eco-conscious journey in the jewellery industry.
+Mor’s Tagua Seeds fine jewelry collection represents a more meaningful, spiritually connected, and eco-conscious journey in the jewelry industry.